thantheinthwin/audio-book-ai/api/README.md

 ## Authentication Flow

-The API uses Supabase JWT tokens for authentication.
+The API uses Supabase JWT tokens for authentication with proper JWKS (JSON Web Key Set) validation.
 Here's how it works:

 1. **Frontend Authentication**: The Next.js frontend handles all authentication (login, signup, password reset) through Supabase
-2. **Token Validation**: The backend validates Supabase JWT tokens and extracts user information
+2. **Token Validation**: The backend validates Supabase JWT tokens using RSA public keys from JWKS
 3. **Protected Routes**: API endpoints that require authentication use the `AuthMiddleware`
 4. **Optional Authentication**: Some routes can work with or without authentication using `OptionalAuthMiddleware`
+5. **Role-based Access Control**: User roles are extracted from JWT claims for authorization

+For detailed authentication documentation, see [SUPABASE_AUTH.md](./SUPABASE_AUTH.md).

 ## API Endpoints